alina-mj/Awesome-Defect-Detection-and-Classification/README.md

 # Awesome-Defect-Detection
-Paper and code lists for defect detection. \
+List of papers and codes for defect detection. \
 More information about [Awesome-Anomaly-Detection](https://github.com/alina-mj/Awesome-Anomaly-Detection.git)